svvchen/siteblocker/README.md

 **To Do:**
 * Create add_site/remove_site methods.
   * Only available upon hitting daily xp. :)

+**In Progress:**
 * Write up a cron job to run this thing as soon as I open my laptop for maximum pain (uh I mean French learning motivation).
-* Create a user/pass secrets file so I don't need to ever worry about pushing my user/pass to GH.

-**In Progress:**
-* Link up `check_goal_reached` and the `check_block`.
-* Rename `check_block` &rightarrow; `action_block`.
-It's not really checking, so much as adding/removing the block.
+* Debug the Duolingo API timezone bug that's consistently coming up.

 **Done:**
 * Created a `check_block` function that blocks websites based on the hosts file (let the pain begin).
 * Create a blocker class that houses `check_block` and associated methods.
 * Create function to check on my Duolingo xp progress via their API endpoints.
+* Link up `check_goal_reached` and the `check_block`.
+* Rename `check_block` &rightarrow; `action_block`.
+It's not really checking, so much as adding/removing the block.
+* Create a user/pass secrets file so I don't need to ever worry about pushing my user/pass to GH.

 ## Progress screenshots
 **Blocking FB via hosts file:**